Māori Battalion: Disbandment

 On 2 May 1945 news was received that all German forces west of the Isonzo River had surrendered.
 While this did not officially end the fighting in Italy, it was all but over.
 Five days later, on the night of 7 May, the battalion received the news that Germany had surrendered unconditionally to the Allies, and that the war in Europe was over.
 Nevertheless, tensions remained high and concerns about the intentions of Yugoslavia regarding the disputed province of Istria meant that the 28th (Māori) Battalion remained on high alert.
 This continued until early June when an agreement was reached and Yugoslavia withdrew its troops east of the Isonzo River.

 Following this the routine of the battalion became more settled and time was found for the men of each company to spend a fortnight at a hotel on the Lignano beach.
 Afterwards, preparations began for the battalion's return to New Zealand.
 The war with Japan continued however, and at the time it was believed that the Māori would take part in further operations in the Pacific.
 New Zealand policy at the time was that long serving men were to be repatriated and their places taken by men with less time in service.
 In this regard, commencing in late May, drafts of men departed in the order of their arrival at the battalion.
 This included the commanding officer, Lieutenant Colonel Arapeta Awatere, who was replaced by Lieutenant Colonel James Henare.

 Throughout July the battalion undertook garrison duties in Trieste before the 2nd New Zealand Division was withdrawn to Lake Trasimene.
 On 15 August 1945 news was received of Japan's unconditional surrender, ending plans for the battalion to take part in further combat in the Pacific.
 In September it was decided that as part of the departure of New Zealand troops from the theatre, memorial services would be held at the locations of the division's major battles.
-As a part of this program services were held at Cassino and Sangro and on Crete, while smaller parties were sent to Coriano Ridge, Faenza, Forli, Padua, Monfalcone and Udine.
+As a part of this programme services were held at Cassino and Sangro and on Crete, while smaller parties were sent to Coriano Ridge, Faenza, Forli, Padua, Monfalcone and Udine.